 Why Care About Timber Theft?

 Timber theft is a pervasive global issue with grave ecological, economic, and social consequences.
 It is estimated that 15-30% of all wood on the international market has been illegally sourced.

 When a tree is stolen, we lose far more than something nice to look at.
 Trees provide habitat for countless species, stabilize soil, and shade streams.
 They also sequester carbon from the atmosphere.
 Chopping them down both halts conversion of CO2 to oxygen and releases stored carbon as discarded roots and crowns decay.
 Together, legal and illegal deforestation account for around 10% of global carbon emissions.

 Governments and responsible timber producers lose tens of billions of dollars of revenue annually to the illegal timber trade.
 Timber theft has been tied to organized crime, corrupt military actions, and the violation of indigenous rights.

 What We're Doing About It

 In partnership with the World Resources Institute, Adventure Scientists is headed into the field to gather tree tissue samples which geneticists from DNA4 Technologies and New Mexico State University will use to develop the genetic reference libraries.

-The first phase of this project will see us focusing our efforts on the bigleaf maple, a towering hardwood that grows along the Pacific coast of the United States and Canada.
+The first phase of this project will focus on the bigleaf maple, a towering hardwood that grows along the Pacific coast of the United States and Canada.
 Because about one in 20 bigleaf maples possesses an incredibly beautiful wood pattern, these trees are targeted by timber thieves for their high value in the guitar and furniture trade.

-In early 2018, we will be calling hikers, backpackers, and sea kayakers to action.
+In spring of 2018, we will be calling hikers, backpackers, and sea kayakers to action.
 After training, volunteers will collect bigleaf maple samples such as leaves, seeds, or tree cores from select sites in California, Oregon, Washington, and British Columbia.